marknelsonengineer/empire/API_DESIGN.md

 The `DEITY` status is a placeholder.
 For the object model, it represents things owned by `DEITY`.
 This value will not be used to authorize changes to the model.

+NationFlags
+  - Inform me about telegrams right away
+  - Allow other players to flash me
+  - Set a costal watch
+  - Report sonar contacts
+  - Sort lists by tech, not type
+  - Capital was sacked, but has not been reset

+Relations
+  - AT_WAR
+  - HOSTILE
+  - NEUTRAL
+  - FRIENDLY
+  - ALLIED

 ### Commodities & Resources